 Europe encompasses not only fifty or more different languages and cultures, but also a similar number of different systems of health care and medical practice.
 Each country has different medical traditions, different systems of professional registration and differing lists of medical specialties.
 This latter problem has been addressed in part by the European Union and, in particular, by the Department or Directorate-General which deals with the Internal Market and which includes the mutual recognition of diplomas and other free movement issues.
 The relevant EU Directive for medical qualifications is known as the ‘Doctors’ Directive’ and was first issued as 1993/16/EC, but most recently updated as 2006/100/EC.

-The Directive requires that the period of training for Emergency Medicine should be a minimum of five years and several more EU countries have now recognised Emergency Medicine as a primary specialty with these training requirements (Belgium, Estonia, Italy, Latvia, Luxembourg, Slovenia and Norway).
-Emergency Medicine also exists in several countries as a supra-specialty (Finland, France and Sweden, as well as Belgium, Czech Republic and Poland).
+The Directive requires that the period of training for Emergency Medicine should be a minimum of five years and several more EU countries have now recognized Emergency Medicine as a primary specialty with these training requirements (Belgium, Estonia, Croatia, Italy, Latvia, Luxembourg, Slovenia, Norway, Malta, Romania, Lithuania and Czech Republic).
+Emergency Medicine also exists in several countries as a supra-specialty (Greece, France, Switzerland).

 Several of the remaining EU countries are making significant progress towards recognition of the specialty, but it can be a slow and arduous journey!
 Nonetheless, there has been a very significant increase in the recognition of Emergency Medicine as a primary specialty in Europe during the last decade and this is in line with the rest of the world where there is similar growth in recognition of the specialty.